 Why hire an attorney for a pre-charge?

 When the police or the DEA or the sheriff’s office are beginning a criminal investigation, it is time to hire a lawyer.
 A criminal defense lawyer can act as the middle person between the State/investigators and the potential defendant.
 Once an attorney is hired, the police must go through the hired lawyer to get to the client.
 This ensures, that the potential Defendant does not make an admission or a statement that could hurt the case or lead to charges.
 An attorney can also advise the client on whether to make a statement.
 In some cases, an attorney can also help and mitigate the situation to avoid charges from ever being filed.
 Additionally, a hired defense lawyer can find out information about what direction the case and investigation is going.
-If you are the target of any criminal investigation in Minnesota, contact Keller Law Offices for a free consultation before talking to the police.
+If you are the target of any criminal investigation in Minnesota, contact Keller Criminal Defense Attorneys for a free consultation before talking to the police.